 - 2013 New York wharf collision.
 During an attempt to dock, the ferry apparently had some mechanical failures and the captain was unable to prevent the vessel from ramming into the dock.
 The captain later said that the ferry’s controls and engines failed during the attempt to dock, and the ferry crashed into a concrete slip.
 As a result of the collision’s sharp impact, many of the commuters were thrown against walls or down stairs.
 Of the more than 300 passengers who were on board at the time, approximately 70 received minor injuries, and 11 were seriously hurt.

 - 2016 Yangtze River (China) accident.
 The Eastern Star ferry capsized as a result of turbulent winds and presumed pilot error.
-The passenger ship accident left over 450 people dead, trapped in the hull of the capsized boat—only four, including the captain, were rescued.
+The passenger ship accident left over 450 people dead, trapped in the hull of the capsized boat—only four, i

 And of course, the 2003 Staten Island Ferry crash.
 The Staten Island ferry crashed into a pier at the St. George ferry terminal, killing ten passengers and leaving 22 more with serious injuries ranging from amputations to head and neck injuries.

 Ferry accidents are not only becoming more common but also more and more senseless.
 Over the past decade, we’ve seen tragedy over tragedy but have yet to take what we’ve learned, and apply it to improving the safety of ferry travel.
 Some things to take to heart include the need to…

 - Protect passengers.
 Whether on a passenger boat or a cargo ship in the port, one constant holds true: there is always the possibility of a serious accident.
 Ferry boat companies need to strengthen safety procedures for emergency situations, provide safer accommodations for passengers to limit collision injuries, and train crew members on the importance of staying alert and controlled.